laminas/laminas-mail/docs/book/message/attachments.md

 ```

 Note that the above code requires us to manually specify the message content
-type; zend-mime does not automatically select the multipart type for us, nor
+type; laminas-mime does not automatically select the multipart type for us, nor
-does zend-mail populate it by default.
+does laminas-mail populate it by default.

 ## multipart/alternative content